The concept is simple. A home owner plans to vacate their residence for a while – anything from a few days to twelve months and everything in between.

 And while not all home owners are open to little people, lots of families are happy for another family to live in their home in their absence.
 Meet some house sitters, here.

 The History of House Sitting

-Before the advent of the internet, house and pet sitting was typically an informal arrangement between people who knew one another.
-Over the past decade improvements in technology has spawned a new model of unpaid house and pet sitting made possible by housesitting websites.
-House and pet sitting is moving from a niche proposition to becoming more and more mainstream, as people in all corners of the globe discover that by registering with a reputable house sitting website, opens doors to a whole new world of opportunity and adventure.
+Since then, the practice of house sitting as a free service has moved from a niche proposition to become more and more mainstream, as people in all corners of the world discover that by registering with a reputable house sitting website, doors open to a whole new world of opportunity and adventure.